-We/us/our means PolicyBee LLP, 14 Brightwell Barns, Waldringfield Road, Ipswich IP10 0BJ.
+We/us/our means PolicyBee, 14 Brightwell Barns, Waldringfield Road, Ipswich IP10 0BJ.

-PolicyBee LLP is an independent intermediary authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, London, E20 1JN.
-Our FCA register number is 537595.
+PolicyBee is the trading name of PolicyBee Ltd, an insurance intermediary authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, London, E20 1JN.
+Our FCA register number is 945969.

 This can be checked by clicking here, https://www.fca.org.uk/register or by contacting the FCA on 0800 111 6768.